stolksdorf/nomic-17aug2015/how2play.md

 Some parts of the game may require randomness.
 We will be using a random number site that let's us set seeds.
 We will use the url of the pull request in question to generate the random number.

-for example : [https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.https://github.com/stolksdorf/nomos-test/pull/1](https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.https://github.com/stolksdorf/nomos-test/pull/1) will get a random number between 1 and 6, using Jared's first pull request as a seed.
-Therefore it will always be 6.
+for example : [https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.https://github.com/stolksdorf/nomos-test/pull/1](https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.https://github.com/stolksdorf/nomic/pull/1) will get a random number between 1 and 6, using Scott's first pull request as a seed.
+Therefore it will always be 3.

 ### moderators